uabrc/uabrc.github.io/docs/workflow_solutions/using_anaconda.md

     conda install -c conda-forge numpy=2.0.0rc2
 ```

-- Using Specific Channels: You can also get packages using specific Anaconda Channels listed below.
+- Using Specific Channels: You can also get packages using specific Channels listed below.

-    - Anaconda Main Channel: The default channel provided by Anaconda, Inc. Visit [Anaconda](https://anaconda.org)
+    - Anaconda Main Channel: The default channel provided by Anaconda, Inc. Visit [Anaconda](https://anaconda.org), use this with caution because of the recent updates in their terms of service.
+We no longer encourage the use of the default Anaconda channel due to license changes.

-    - Conda-Forge: A community-driven channel with a wide variety of packages.Visit [Conda-Forge](https://conda-forge.org/)
+    - Conda-Forge: A community-driven channel with a wide variety of packages.Visit [Conda-Forge](https://conda-forge.org/packages/)

     - Bioconda: A channel specifically for bioinformatics packages.
 Visit [Bioconda](https://bioconda.github.io/)